Abdullah-Xyber/KAUST-SOC-APT29-Project/incident-response/containment/README.md

 - Prevented continued communication with CALDERA
 - Prepared the affected systems for eradication

-After confirming these results, the team proceeded to remove persistence mechanisms, staged files, credential-access tools, and CALDERA agent binaries during the eradication phase.
+After completing containment, the team proceeded to remove persistence mechanisms, staged files, credential-access tools, and CALDERA agent binaries during the eradication phase.

 ---

 ## Limitations

-The containment process was performed manually because the laboratory did not include a Security Orchestration, Automation, and Response platform.
+The containment process was performed manually because the laboratory did not include a **Security Orchestration, Automation, and Response (SOAR)** platform.

+Not every completed containment action had a separate retained screenshot.
+The project therefore uses the available screenshot together with the commands, execution narrative, and containment checklist documented in the final report.

 In a production environment, equivalent actions should: